414owen/turtle-svg/README.md

 ## Example

-Generated with the spirals program (included, found in target/release once built), with these arguments:
+Generated with the spiral program (included, found in target/release once built), with these arguments:

 ```bash
 ./spiral -i 270 -g 3 -a 121 | ./turtle-svg -w 1000 -h 1000 > spiral.svg
 ```

 ![Rust -> Turtle -> SVG](http://owenowen.netsoc.ie/res/turtle/spiral.svg)

+I also made a video from 12000 values for 'angle' between 0 and 180, [here](http://derrel.net/ep/logo/logo_com.htm).

 ## To build